RIM-66 Standard

-The RIM-66 Standard MR (SM-1MR/SM-2MR) is a medium-range surface-to-air missile (SAM), with a secondary role as an anti-ship missile, originally developed for the United States Navy (USN).
+The RIM-66 Standard MR (SM-1MR/SM-2MR) is a medium-range surface-to-air missile (SAM), with a secondary role as an anti-ship missile, developed for the United States Navy (USN).
 A member of the Standard Missile family of weapons, the SM-1 was developed as a replacement for the RIM-2 Terrier and RIM-24 Tartar that were deployed in the 1950s on a variety of USN ships.
 The RIM-67 Standard (SM-1ER/SM-2ER) is an extended range version of this missile with a solid rocket booster stage.

 Description

 The Standard missile program was started in 1963 to produce a family of missiles to replace existing guided missiles used by the Terrier, Talos, and Tartar guided missile systems.
-The intention was to produce a new generation of guided missiles that could be retrofit to existing guided missile systems.
+The intention was to produce a new generation of guided missiles that could be retrofitted to existing guided missile systems.

 Standard Missile 1

 The RIM-66A is the medium ranged version of the Standard missile and was initially developed as a replacement for the earlier RIM-24C as part of the Mk74 "Tartar" Guided Missile Fire Control System.
 It used the same fuselage as the earlier Tartar missile, for easier use with existing launchers and magazines for that system.
 The RIM-66A/B while looking like the earlier RIM-24C on the exterior is a different missile internally with redesigned electronics and a more reliable homing system and fuze that make it more capable than its predecessor.
 The RIM-66A/B Standard MR, (SM-1MR Block I to V) was used during the Vietnam War.
 The only remaining version of the Standard missile 1 in service is the RIM-66E (SM-1MR Block VI).
-While no longer in service with the USN, the RIM-66E is still in service with many navies globally and is expected to remain in service until 2020.
+While no longer in service with the USN, the RIM-66E is still in service with many navies globally and was expected to remain in service until 2020.